Lt. Col. Sun Ryu, 498th Combat Sustainment Support Battalion commander, explains her unique path to join the U.S. Army

 |0

 This work, Lt.
-Col. Sun Ryu, 498th Combat Sustainment Support Battalion commander, explains her unique path to join the U.S. Army [Image 6 of 6], by MAJ Javon Starnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Col. Sun Ryu, 498th Combat Sustainment Support Battalion commander, explains her unique path to join the U.S. Army, by MAJ Javon Starnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT